sdrap/sdrap.github.io/_articles/characterization-of-fully-coupled-FBSDE-in-terms-of-portfolio-optimization.md

 ---
 layout: page
-title: Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization under Probability and Discounting Uncertainty
+title: Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization
 ---
-{% assign publications = site.data.publications | where: "title","Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization under Probability and Discounting Uncertainty" %}
+{% assign publications = site.data.publications | where: "title","Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization" %}

 {% for publication in publications %}
 Authors